SeLub/chat-app/README.md

 8. View uploaded images as clean thumbnails with filenames displayed below
 9. Monitor your usage with real-time statistics in the right panel
 10. Use the menu to save, load, or export conversations
+11. Access the Dashboard to manage all saved conversations with search, bulk operations, and statistics
-11. Your current conversation auto-saves and restores on page reload
+12. Your current conversation auto-saves and restores on page reload

 ## Features in Detail

 ### Conversation Management
 - **Auto-save**: Current conversation automatically saved to localStorage
 - **Named saves**: Save important conversations with custom names
-- **Load conversations**: Browse and load any saved conversation
+- **Dashboard**: Dedicated page for managing all conversations
+- **Search & Filter**: Find conversations by name or content
+- **Bulk Operations**: Select and manage multiple conversations at once
-- **Export**: Download conversations as JSON files for backup
+- **Export**: Download individual or multiple conversations as JSON files
-- **Clear chat**: Reset current conversation when needed
+- **Rename**: Edit conversation names inline
+- **Statistics**: View total conversations and message counts

 ### Smart Statistics
 - **Questions**: Counts only user questions (not total messages)